Design tools

 It’s got pre-built UI components.
 Making it easier for designers to picture and tweak their design ideas.

-Antetype focuses on design consistency and has these automated layout adjustments.
+Antetype focuses on design consistency and has automated layout adjustments.

-It’s handy for designers who want to make consistent, and adaptive user interfaces without diving into any code.
+It’s handy for designers who want to make consistent and adaptive user interfaces without diving into code.

 Key Features: